aayars/py-noisemaker/docs/index.rst

 Installation
 ------------

-Noisemaker is intended for Python 3.6+.
-3.5 `might` work.
+Noisemaker is intended for Python 3.5+.

 Install `Noisemaker`_ in a new virtualenv: